ngocbv/Se-IDE-format-to-Robot-Framework/README.md

 # Se-IDE-format-to-Robot-Framework
-This program use to convert file in Selenium IDE format (html) to Robot Framework format
+This program use to convert file in Selenium IDE format (html) to Robot Framework format.
+This program is written on Python 2.7

 Instruction: